Mount Gipps, Queensland

-The locality borders New South Wales and is one end of the Queensland rabbit-proof fence.

 Geography

 Mount Gipps has high slopes to the south belonging to the McPherson Range and also in the north-east with a valley through the north-west and from west to east.
 The mountain Mount Gipps, from which the locality takes its name, is on the southern border of the locality with New South Wales; it rises to 785 m above sea level.

 Running Creek, a tributary of the Logan River, flows from east to west through the locality.
 Mount Gipps Road enters from Chinghee Creek in the north-west and follows through the valley.
 Although entirely freehold land, only the lower valley areas have been cleared and are used for grazing.
 The slopes have an extensive tree cover.